 Because of the cost, most applicants that do not qualify for federal subsidies probably will not select the Gold option.
 For example, if you need a cheap student health plan in Ohio, you would not want to purchase a Gold policy.
 Perhaps another type might meet the university or school guidelines.
 You could also buy a policy that is considered “off-Exchange.”

 Platinum plans are the most costly type of coverage that can be purchased.
 Since 90% of expected expenses are covered, there are not a lot of potential costs for owners of these policies.
 And it is the only option that allows you to add additional riders.
 Availability will vary from state to state.
 Extremely healthy families that only utilize free preventive benefits should not purchase a Platinum plan.

-It is expected that this may be the least popular policy since healthy consumers will choose more cost-effective contracts and many unhealthy consumers may not be able to afford this contract, especially without government assistance.
+These plans are the least popular policy, since healthy consumers will choose more cost-effective contracts and many unhealthy consumers may not be able to afford this contract, especially without government assistance.
 Since changes to plans can be made every year (during Open Enrollment), if an expensive chronic medical condition exists, it may be wise to switch to the Platinum plan.
 And conversely, if major medical conditions are no longer expected, you can consider downgrading benefits to save some money.

 Additional Specific Information: